ELoTrash/Starlink-Guides/OPNSense.md

 # OPNSense
 This is a beginners guide to using OPNSense with Private Internet Access (PIA) VPN to bypass CG-NAT that Starlink puts on its users.
 Huge shout out to the scripts and guides previously made to the community for making it simple to deploy a PIA tunnel on OPNSense.
 (FingerlessGlov3s)
+Note: PIA does not support portforwarding in the USA, I used canada as a close alternative and have no issues with latency for Minecraft / NGINX.

 ## Prerequisites:
 - Obtained a PIA subscription